wombleton/gitlaw-nz/acts/S/Seamen's Union Funds Act 1971.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Department of Labour.
+This Act is administered by the Ministry of Business, Innovation, and Employment.

 ---